Kenil1311/Clinic/replit.md

-✓ Added breadcrumb navigation to Features page with "Home / Features" structure (July 16, 2025) ✓ Removed breadcrumb navigation from Features page per user request (July 16, 2025) ✓ Updated breadcrumb design to compact and proper style with simple text links and forward slash separators (July 16, 2025)
+✓ Added breadcrumb navigation to Features page with "Home / Features" structure (July 16, 2025) ✓ Removed breadcrumb navigation from Features page per user request (July 16, 2025) ✓ Updated breadcrumb design to compact and proper style with simple text links and forward slash separators (July 16, 2025) ✓ Moved breadcrumb navigation from separate sections into hero sections of all 13 individual feature pages (July 16, 2025)

 ## User Preferences